Lessons learned from 17,000 user interviews

 - On average, 83% of users who sent one message, sent at least one other message

-- The number of responses peaks at 5 messages.
-That's a lot in B2C where users notoriously don't engage!
+- The number of responses peaks at 5 messages - that's strong engagement for B2C where users notoriously don't engage!